frankguerra-3/Project-3/README.md

 ### User-Driven Interaction:
 The project offers a high level of **user-driven interaction**:
-- **Movie Title Search**: Users can select a movie from a dropdown menu to view its details such as the release year, genre, IMDb rating, and more.
+- **Movie Title Search**: Users can select a movie from a dropdown menu to view its details such as the movie's description, release year, genre, IMDb rating, poster, and director.
 The word cloud updates dynamically based on the selected movie’s genre, providing an engaging experience.
 - **Top 20 Directors by Earnings**: A dropdown menu allows users to choose a director, and the chart is updated to show their movies and earnings, enhancing the personalized experience.
 - **Interactive Visualizations**: All charts and visualizations (pie chart, bar charts, word cloud) are interactive, providing users with an engaging way to explore the data and understand movie industry trends.